 PAALS continues with obedience and task related training from six months of age until approximately fourteen months of age.
 During this time the exposure list started as puppies is further focused on with a goal to complete the list by 14 months of age.

 When a PAALS dogs reaches about 14 months of age a public evaluation and training/temperament evaluation is conducted.
 Dogs who show aggression or extreme fear reactions during these evaluations are released from the program to an appropriate companion home.
 Those who handle themselves safely in public and show potential for further training are entered into PAALS advanced training program.

 From 14 Months of Age until about 22 Months of Age:

 After approximately two years of training, PAALS dogs are ready to be permanently placed with their new partners.
-The final step before placement is a critical two and a half week Team Training where clients travel from around the state to work full-time with PAALS trainers and the assistance dog specifically trained to match their specific needs.
+The final step before placement is a critical two and a half week Team Training where clients travel from around the state and nearby areas to work full-time with PAALS trainers and the assistance dog specifically trained to match their specific needs.
 At the end of the Team Training, each client/assistance dog team must pass written and practical tests to show that they are capable of safely caring for, living and working with their PAALS dog.